Apple workers vote to unionize at Maryland store

 The Apple store unionization comes against a backdrop of other labor organizing nationwide — some of them rebuffed.

 Amazon workers at a warehouse in New York City voted to unionize in April, the first successful U.S. organizing effort in the retail giant’s history.
-However, Amazon workers at another Staten Island warehouse overwhelmingly rejected a union bid last month.
-Starbucks workers at dozens of U.S. stores have voted to unionize in recent months, after two of the coffee chain’s stores in Buffalo, New York, voted to unionize late last year.
+However, workers at another Amazon warehouse on Staten Island overwhelmingly rejected a union bid last month.
+Meanwhile, Starbucks workers at dozens of U.S. stores have voted to unionize in recent months, after two of the coffee chain’s stores in Buffalo, New York, voted to unionize late last year.